 There are three basic ways to cook bacon:

-- Skillet: This is the classic method, and it's ideal for preparing 6-8 strips at a time.
+- Skillet: This is the classic method, and it's ideal for preparing six to eight strips at a time.
 Remove the bacon from its packaging and allow it to come to room temperature (about 20 minutes).
 Don't preheat the pan, but rather place the strips (without overlapping) in the cold pan and cook them over medium heat, turning as needed, for about 10 minutes.
 Drain the cooked bacon on paper towels before serving.

 - Oven: Cooking bacon in the oven makes sense when you're preparing a big batch, and you have a bit more time.
 Place bacon on a parchment-lined baking sheet and put it in a cold oven.
-Then heat the oven to 400 F and bake for 17-20 minutes or to desired crispness.
+Then heat the oven to 400 F and bake for 17 to 20 minutes or to desired crispness.
 There's no need to turn but you'll have to drain the cooked bacon on paper towels before serving.